Automattic/jetpack/docs/partners/rest-api/activations-list.md

-# Get Details About Your Activations
+# Get Details About Your Individual Activations

+This endpoint will list out individual activations in a paged method.

 ### Endpoint Information